Stance4Health-Dev/docs/README.md

 ## Abstract

-[Stance4Health](http://www.stance4health.com/) is an [European Union’s Horizon 2020 project](https://cordis.europa.eu/project/rcn/218510/factsheet/es) fosters a global ecosystem while enabling collection, management, and analysis of healthcare and feeding data, with the aim of developing a **Smart Personalized Nutrition** service, based on food production that will optimize the gut microbiota activity.
+[Stance4Health](http://www.stance4health.com/) is an [European Union’s Horizon 2020 project](https://cordis.europa.eu/project/rcn/218510/factsheet/es) which fosters a global ecosystem while enabling collection, management, and analysis of healthcare and feeding data, with the aim of developing a **Smart Personalized Nutrition** service, based on food production that will optimize the gut microbiota activity.
 It will be tailored to different target groups, from healthy children and adults to children with coeliac disease or food allergy, as well as overweight children and adults, which will have an impact on the development of NCDs such as obesity or type 2 diabetes.
 The specific personalised nutrition tools developed along Stance4Health will be based on robust scientific evidence and knowledge from different fields like nutrition, medicine, food sciences, microbiology, computer sciences, and social sciences and humanities like economics, marketing, psychology and social anthropology.

 In this document you can see how the project is being implemented, what technologies will be used, what programming technique is most appropriate, and